magnusouren/it2810-project1/docs/feedback.md

 TODO

-## Bether favorite-marking on the drink page
+## Better favorite-marking on the drink page

 ### Feedback